-Step Four: Discover and Discern the Call to Church Planting
+Step Three: Discover and Discern the Call to Church Planting

-The next step is to meet with a GOBA staff member who will want to get to know you so that he can help you to develop a customized church planting strategy for your context.
+The next step is to meet with the GOBA Executive Director of Missions who will want to get to know you so that he can help you to develop a customized church planting strategy for your context.
 In this initial meeting, you will discuss:

 Your call to ministry and church planting: